2BeK/ts3-acl/README.md

 7. Download the file(s) you need and store them in an empty folder of your choice (e.g. ```C:\users\%username%\Desktop\TS3_ACL>```)

 #### Run the basic script
-8. After the files are downloaded to the folder, open it and open a new command line window in the folders path (by typing ```cmd``` into the adress line of the folder window: [SCREENSHOT MISSING])
+8. After the files are downloaded to the folder, open it and open a new command line window in the folders path (by typing ```cmd``` into the adress line of the folder window: [SCREENSHOT TBD])
 9. Start the basic script by typing ```python ts3_acl_csv_json.py``` (e.g. ```C:\users\%username%\Desktop\TS3_ACL>python ts3_acl_csv_json.py```) and confirm
 10. The script will ask for your game path:
     ```